golemfactory/golem-docs/src/markdoc/partials/ray/quickstart.md

 pip3 install -U ray-on-golem
 ```

-For now, you also need to download and install Golem node software representing you in the Golem network.
+For now, you also need to download and install the Golem node software which is essential for connecting to the Golem network.

 ```bash
 # install yagna - golem network daemon